cuqmbr/auto.bus_razor/README.md

 ### Security

-The program is built for educational purposes and will not be use in the production.
+The program is built for educational purposes and will not be used in the production.
-But if you want to host this web app be shure to comment/delete 30'th line in Program.cs
+But if you want to host the web app be shure to comment/delete 30'th line in Program.cs

 ### Miscellaneous

+You can disable miscellaneous features by commenting 30'th line in Program.cs

 #### Available routes